anorthall/discord-tail-bot/README.md

 content.
 Please note that any backslashes in the pattern must be escaped with another backslash, as shown in the example above.

+`wait_time` is the time, in seconds, to wait between checking the file for new lines. `discord_token` is the token of the discord bot you want to use to send the messages. `log_file` is the path to the file you want to tail.

 ## License
 This project is licensed under the GNU GPLv3 license.
 See the LICENSE file for more information.